 Publications and disclosures include: manuscripts; abstracts of funded proposals; posting on the web; dissertations; and discussions with anyone outside of the Oregon University System, unless a Confidentiality Agreement is in place prior to a discussion.

-Publications and seamless collaborations are essential for for faculty successes a means for dissemination of innovation, promotion, and acknowledgment of the important research at OSU.
+Publications and seamless collaborations are essential for faculty successes and a means for dissemination of innovation, promotion, and acknowledgment of the important research at OSU.
 OSU Advantage works within the publication timeframes of our faculty to facilitate the publication process while also securing intellectual property rights as needed.

 Even when research results are already published, there still may be time to protect and license your work, so we encourage you to contact us.